andremarcondesteixeira/data-target/README.md

 By default, the browser's URL will not be changed after rendering the response inside the target element, but this behavior can be changed.
 Look at the "Configuration" section below for more information.

 Please note that if the rendered response contains javascript code, this code will not be executed by the browser.
-If you want to execute javascript code according to the rendered response, you could listen to the "data-target:load" event to create your logic to load your modules.
-To see an example see the "Events" section.
+If you want to execute javascript code according to the rendered response, you could listen to the `data-target:loaded` event to create your logic to load your modules.
+To see an example see the "Events" section below.

-## Example using an anchor:
+### Example using an anchor:

 ``` HTML
 <a href="/path" data-target="the-target-element-id">Click me!</a>